Leros

 Useful information for Leros

-Leros is a fairly developed island with many facilities and comforts for the visitors.
-In the 3 large settlements, Agia Marina, Platanos and Lakki, you will find everything you need for your vacation: banks, ATMs, pharmacies, supermarkets and gas stations.
+Leros is a fairly developed island with many facilities and comforts for a pleasant stay.
+In Agia Marina, Platanos and Lakki, the island's 3 large settlements, you will find everything you need for your vacation: banks, ATMs, pharmacies, supermarkets and gas stations.
 The health center of Leros is also located in Lakki, very close to the port.
-In terms of accommodation, there are numerous options for all budgets: from luxury suites to more affordable rooms and studios.
-Near Xirokampos, there is also an organized campsite.

 Important phone numbers for your stay in Leros

-Some useful contacts for Leros are:
+Some valuable contacts for your stay in Leros are:

 • Leros Health Center: +302247023251